Array

 organize layer panels

-Select all the type layers and drag to the top of the layers panel and you’ll see that blur line again.
+Select all the type layers and drag to the top of the layers panel and you’ll see that blue line again.
 You have moved them all together to the top.

-With all the type layers selected, Press Ctrl/Cmd+G to put them into a group. (used to be called layer sets).
+With all the type layers selected, Press Ctrl/Cmd+G to put them into a group.
+(It used to be called layer sets).

 how to group layers in photoshop

 Click the little arrow to collapse or expand the group.
-I names the group “text”.
+I named the group “text”.

 layer groups